-We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
+We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42) U.S.C.
 4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This rule involves a temporary safety zone lasting less than two hours that will prohibit entry on all waters of the Ohio River, surface to bottom, extending 500 feet from the Kentucky shoreline, from mile 469.6 to 470.2.
+This rule involves a safety zone lasting less than one hour that will prohibit entry on all waters of the Ohio River, surface to bottom, extending from mile 803.5 to 804.5.
 It is categorically excluded from further review under paragraph 34(g) of Figure 2-1 of the Commandant Instruction.
 An environmental analysis checklist supporting this determination and a Categorical Exclusion Determination are available in the docket where indicated under ADDRESSES.